Forgery Act 1837: Background

 In the United Kingdom, acts of Parliament remain in force until expressly repealed.
 Blackstone's Commentaries on the Laws of England, published in the late 18th-century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

-From 1810 to 1825, the The Statutes of the Realm was published, providing the first authoritative collection of acts.
+From 1810 to 1825, The Statutes of the Realm was published, providing the first authoritative collection of acts.

 In 1812, William Booth was the last person to be hanged for forgery in England.
 A public outcry at the harshness of his sentence resulted in the death penalty in England and Wales being reserved for capital crimes, making Booth the last person in England hanged for a non-capital crime.

 In 1822, Sir Robert Peel entered the cabinet as home secretary and in 1826 introduced a number of reforms to modernise, consolidate and repeal provisions in English criminal law.
 In 1827, Peel's Acts were passed for this purpose, territorially limited to England and Wales and Scotland: